ceph/ceph/doc/rbd/rbd-live-migration.rst

 .. index:: Ceph Block Device; live-migration

-RBD images can be live-migrated between different pools within the same cluster;
-between different image formats and layouts; or from external data sources.
+RBD images can be live-migrated between different pools, image formats and/or layouts within the same Ceph cluster; from an image in another Ceph cluster; or from external data sources.
 When started, the source will be deep-copied to the destination image, pulling all snapshot history while preserving the sparse allocation of data where possible.

 By default, when live-migrating RBD images within the same Ceph cluster, the source image will be marked read-only and all clients will instead redirect